time calculator

 Deep dive

-This work hours calculator totals time between clock-in and clock-out, subtracts unpaid breaks, and handles overnight shifts.
-Enter start/end times and break minutes to get both decimal hours and hh:mm formats.
+This work hours calculator totals time between clock-in and clock-out, subtracts unpaid break minutes, and correctly handles overnight shifts to give you net working time in both decimal hours and hh:mm format.

 FAQs

-Does this round to the nearest quarter hour?
+Does this tool round to the nearest quarter hour or other increment?

-How do I handle daylight saving time changes?
+How should I handle daylight saving time changes?

-Can I enter AM/PM instead of 24-hour time?
+Can I enter times in AM/PM instead of 24-hour format?

 Related calculators